DannyCamenisch/competitive-programming/README.md

 Solutions to problems from various online judges / contest sites.

-It includes solutions to both practice and contest problems from:
+This repository includes solutions to both practice and contest problems from:
 - Kattis ([site](https://open.kattis.com/))

+Additionally this repository also includes the templates I use.

 This repository is personal, made public in the hope that someone may find it useful, but:
 - Solutions may be broken or not work for you.